-Why does links contain example.com as domain?, changesite, Django sites documentation
+Why does links contain example.com as domain?, changesite, The "sites" framework

 Enable indexing offloading

 Enable OFFLOAD_INDEXING to prevent locking issues and improve performance.
 Don't forget to schedule indexing in background job to keep the index up to date.